PSLmodels/Tax-Calculator/taxcalc/validation/README.md

 minutes) than the tests in the taxcalc/tests directory (roughly one minute).
-But if the content of the six ?1?.taxdiffs files that are under version control are not modified by a `tests` execution, this a more thorough test that the tax calculation logic of the taxcalc package has not changed.
+But if the content of the six ?1?.taxdiffs files that are under version control are not modified by a `tests` execution, this a more thorough confirmation that taxcalc logic has not changed.